Personal Tax Return Frequently Asked Questions

 1. Medical Expenses – Prescription drugs, dental care, eyeglasses, hearing aids, and certain therapies not covered by insurance.

-2. Charitable Donations – Donations to registered charities, including online giving receipts.
+2. Charitable Donations – Contributions to registered charities, including receipts for online donations.

-3. RRSP Contributions – Contributions made up to 60 days after year-end can still be applied to the previous tax year.
+3. RRSP Contributions – Contributions made within the first 60 days of the year can be applied to the previous tax year.

-4. Union or Professional Dues – Membership fees required to maintain employment.
+4. Union or Professional Dues – Membership fees required to maintain employment or professional standing.

 5. Childcare Expenses – Daycare, after-school programs, summer camps, and certain caregiver costs.

-6. Tuition Fees and Education Amounts – Tuition paid to eligible Canadian institutions (and some foreign institutions under specific conditions), including carry-forward and transferable credits.
+6. Tuition Fees and Education Amounts – Tuition paid to eligible Canadian institutions (and some foreign institutions), including unused amounts carried forward or transferred.

 7. Moving Expenses – Costs incurred when relocating for work or post-secondary education, if distance requirements are met.

-11. Interest on Student Loans – Interest paid on government student loans for a non-refundable tax credit.
+9. Interest on Student Loans – Interest paid on government student loans may be deductible.

-12. Investment Expenses – Fees paid for investment advice, account management, or interest on investment loans.
+10. Investment Expenses – Fees paid for investment advice, account management, or interest on investment loans for non-registered accounts.

 Tip: Keeping track of receipts and records throughout the year ensures you can claim all eligible deductions and maximize your tax refund.